silentsignal/burp-log4shell/README.md

 3. Click on one of the issues to move the focus to that list
 4. Press `Ctrl` + `A`
 5. Right click on the list and click on `Enabled`, this will disable all issues
-6. Manually check the box at the last one called `Extension generated issue` to enabled that
+6. Manually check the box at the last one called `Extension generated issue` to enable that
 7. Disable every other extension (if applicable) that have an active scan check registered (such as ActiveScan++, Backslash powered scanning, Burp Bounty, etc.) so that only the Log4Shell scanner runs

 Building